wailsworkshop/2025/content/call-doctoral-symposium-papers.md

 ## Camera-Ready Submission

-The accepted proposals (i.e., **the research description component**) will be submitted to the Springer’s Lecture Notes in Computer Science (LCNS) and must be compliant with the guidelines provided by the LCNS.
+The accepted proposals (i.e., **the research description component**) will be published as part of te proceedings within the corresponding Springer’s Lecture Notes in Computer Science (LCNS) volume and must be compliant with the guidelines provided by the LCNS.
 The accepted proposals will require a further revision in order to **meet the requirements and the page limits of the camera-ready format** required by Springer.
 Instructions for the preparation of the camera-ready versions of the papers will be provided after acceptance.
 We strongly recommend the usage of LaTeX/Overleaf for the camera-ready papers to minimize